mmoorecode/weather-dashboard/README.txt

 The port for the arduino changes every time it's physically disconnected/reconnected.
 Before starting server.js, ensure that the devicePath variable in the file matches the serial port listed for the arduino in the IDE (Tools>Port>/dev/cu.usbmodem<somenumber>)

+If running from a PC, use "npm run start-pc" to start the frontend